- Post History

 How can I identify which OOTB skills can be modified?

-You can navigate to the sn_nowassist_skill_config table, and find the skills where is_template = true.
-You can also refer to the table in this article.
+Navigate to the sn_nowassist_skill_config table, and find the skills where is_template = true.
+You can also refer to the table in this article

 How can I build a good prompt?

-A “good” prompt is difficult to define.
-For example, a prompt used in a summarization use case is likely to not be ideal for a data analysis use case.
-With that said, we can provide some guidance on methods that have resulted in fit for purpose prompts:
+A "good" prompt is difficult to define — a prompt used in a summarization use case is unlikely to be ideal for a data analysis use case.
+With that said, we can provide some guidance on methods that have resulted in fit-for-purpose prompts:

-• Iterate, iterate, iterate: Take the time to fine-tune your prompt, using results from testing to guide you.
+Take the time to fine-tune your prompt, using test results to guide you.

-• Use the prompt generation feature: Those on version 2.0.1 have access to use our prompt generator feature.
+Those on version 2.0.1 have access to our AI prompt generator feature.
 This allows you to input a description of what you want the custom skill to do, and generates a prompt that follows best practices.

-• Be data driven in your approach: Create sizable developmental datasets to use when testing your prompts.
-Ensure you include edge cases in this dataset – you may find your prompt returns less than satisfactory results when given an empty input, or includes text that spans multiple foreign language.
+Create sizable developmental datasets to use when testing your prompts.
+Ensure you include edge cases in this dataset — you may find your prompt returns less than satisfactory results when given an empty input, or includes text that spans multiple foreign languages.

-• Prompting quickstart guides are useful, but not prescriptive: You may see example prompts that somewhat achieve what you are looking for.
-These are a great way to get a feel for what one can achieve with a prompt but should be seen as the foundations for you to develop your own prompt on top of, rather than a complete solution.
+Example prompts are a great way to get a feel for what one can achieve, but should be seen as foundations for you to develop your own prompt on top of — not a complete solution.

-• Remember – the LLM is not human: LLMs are great at mimicking human communication patterns, but remain artificial.
-Do not wordsmith your prompt assuming the LLM will comprehend the prompt in the same manner a human would.
+LLMs are great at mimicking human communication patterns, but remain artificial.
+Do not wordsmith your prompt assuming the LLM will comprehend it the same manner a human would.
 An example is using the term "should", rather than being direct.

-An example below showcases the need for iteration, where we initially asked the LLM to do the following:
+An example below showcases the need for iteration.
+We initially asked the LLM to do the following:

 You are an expert in understanding the underlying emotions within text.
 Review the below survey answers and determine what the overall sentiment of the user is, and answer in one word.